MrDOS/librbr/tests.md

 Unit tests are found
 in the `tests/` subdirectory.

-## Adding a Test
+## Adding an Instrument Test

-You can use the `TEST_LOGGER2` and `TEST_LOGGER3` macros to define test functions within any of the test modules found within `tests/`.
+You can use the `TEST_LOGGER2` and `TEST_LOGGER3` macros to declare instrument test functions within any of the test modules found within `tests/`.
 The macros take a single argument: the name of the test.

 Tests are usually named after (or are prefixed with) the instrument command being tested.
 Test names collide only within a generation;